Tot Taylor: Composing

-For the BBC, Taylor composed and produced the soundtrack for the series Early Travellers in North America.
-He was the music director for a series of documentary films for the BBC about how music is recorded: A Different Perspective (2001) on both Paul McCartney and Michael Stipe, directed by Kevin Macdonald.
-His music 'Trainer Trainers' was chosen to introduce mobile phones into the UK.
-He restored Beethoven's Moonlight Sonata for Prince Albert of Monaco and is an international D&AD-awarded composer (2003) for his work in film.
+For the BBC, Taylor composed and produced the soundtrack for the 12-part series Early Travellers in North America.
+He was the music director for a series of documentary films for the BBC about the recording process and how music is recorded: A Different Perspective (2001) on both Paul McCartney and Michael Stipe, directed by Kevin Macdonald.
+His music 'Trainer Trainers' was chosen to introduce Mobile Phones into the UK.
+He restored Beethoven's Moonlight Sonata for Prince Albert of Monaco and is an international D&AD-awarded composer (2003-2026) for his work in film.

 Instrumental work

 Taylor has released two instrumental albums: Music for the Left Handed (with Mick Bass) and Waterland.
 He was the producer of a compilation album of modern interpretations of the music of Bach, entitled Bachology (EMI).